MagnetonBora/scala-for-the-impatient/chapter01/README.md

-1. In the Scala REPL, type 3. followed by the Tab key.
+1.In the Scala REPL, type 3. followed by the Tab key.
 What methods can be applied?
 ``` scala
 scala> 3.
 !=   *   <        ==   >>>            getClass       toChar     toLong     unary_-